rashidpbi/js-practice/docs/notes.md

 //properties dont point at variables. they always point at values

+//properties should be inside "" when multi words are used
+//there are no issues for using reserved words as property names
-//new property can  be assinged to an obj using dot operator let car = {
+//new property can  be assinged to an obj using dot operator
+//setting a property as undefined explicitely is valid though its not recommended. null is used actually for an intended empty value.

+//property can be deleted using "delete"

+let junk = {};
+junk = null; // Doesn't necessarily destroy an object.Instead, JavaScript is a garbage-collected language.

+let car = {
     brand: "Toyota",
     model:"Innova Hycross"